ASKurz/Doing-Bayesian-Data-Analysis-in-brms-and-the-tidyverse/_book/index.md

 # What and why {-}

 Kruschke began his text with "This book explains how to actually do Bayesian data analysis, by real people (like you), for realistic data (like yours)."
 In the same way, this project is designed to help those real people do Bayesian data analysis.
-My contribution is converting Kruschke's JAGS and Stan code for use in Bürkner's [**brms** package](https://github.com/paul-buerkner/brms) [@R-brms; @burknerBrmsPackageBayesian2017; @burknerAdvancedBayesianMultilevel2018], which makes it easier to fit Bayesian regression models in **R** [@R-base] using Hamiltonian Monte Carlo (HMC).
+My contribution is converting Kruschke's JAGS and Stan code for use in Bürkner's [**brms** package](https://github.com/paul-buerkner/brms) [@R-brms; @burknerBrmsPackageBayesian2017; @burknerAdvancedBayesianMultilevel2018], which makes it easier to fit Bayesian regression models in **R** [@R-base] using Hamiltonian Monte Carlo.
 I also prefer plotting and data wrangling with the packages from the [**tidyverse**](http://style.tidyverse.org) [@R-tidyverse; @wickhamWelcomeTidyverse2019].
 So we'll be using those methods, too.

 This project is not meant to stand alone.
-It's a supplement to the second edition of Kruschke's [-@kruschkeDoingBayesianData2015] [*Doing Bayesian Data Analysis*](https://sites.google.com/site/doingbayesiandataanalysis/).
+It's a supplement to the second edition of Kruschke's [-@kruschkeDoingBayesianData2015] [*Doing Bayesian data analysis: A tutorial with R, JAGS, and Stan*](https://sites.google.com/site/doingbayesiandataanalysis/).
 Please give the source material some love.

 ## We have updates {-}